Are you curious about modified whole life insurance?

 The good: The best part of a whole life modified plan is the ability for folks with very serious health issues to secure new coverage.
 Most modified life plans have very limited or no medical/lifestyle underwriting.
 This means if you have dire illnesses, you can still get new coverage.
 Depending on the nature of your health issues, modified whole life may be the only way you can get a new life insurance policy.

-The bad: Modified benefit whole life plans have two major drawbacks which are the waiting period & the premiums.
+The bad: There are two major drawbacks which are the waiting period & the premiums.
 These plans accept applicants who have very serious health issues.
 For that reason, the insurance company takes on a lot of risk.
 This is why the premiums are much higher than non-modified policies and have a waiting period of 2-3 years before the death benefit would pay out.

 That said, below are modified whole life insurance rates to give you a relative idea about what it will cost you.